morf77/dynamic-form/README.md

 understanding of frontend development.
 The focus is more on isolation processes and inheritance rather than just technology, along with a cohesive approach to typography.

+Unfortunately, I did not have enough time to implement Jest and drag-and-drop; most of the time was dedicated to demonstrating clean syntax and architectural patterns.

+- Enjoy from cashing every action of user ^\_^

 ## Features

 - Dynamic insurance forms with validation